Data Exchange with Windows, macOS, Linux and BSD

 Data exchange with Windows and FAT32 partitions

-With a hard drive all versions of Windows support multiple partitions per device, such as in this case 2 TOS/Windows compatible FAT32 partitions E: and F: of about 70 GiB each.
-To use FAT32 partitions with the Atari MagiC or MiNT are required.
+On a hard drive all versions of Windows support multiple partitions, such as in this case 2 TOS/Windows compatible FAT32 partitions E: and F: of about 70 GiB each.
+FAT32 partitions on the Atari require MagiC or MiNT.

 Data Exchange with macOS